Halloween Wars: Rounds

-Interdicting Halloween wars section

 Judges

 There are three judges in the series, with two of them serving as permanent judges in seasons 1-10.
 Throughout the series award-winning cake artist Shinmin Li served as permanent judge.
 Hollywood conceptual artist Miles Teves was the second judge in season 1.
 Actor and award-winning special effects artist Tom Savini was the second judge in season 2.
 Emmy-nominated SFX make-up artist Brian Kinney was the second judge in seasons 3–5.
 Writer/director of Child's Play, Don Mancini joined Shinmin in season 6.
 Director and effects artist Todd Tucker was the male judge in seasons 7–10.
-Starting in season 11, Food Network Star winners Aarti Sequeira and Eddie Jackson both served as permanent judges along with Shinmin.
+Starting in season 11, Food Network Star winner Aarti Sequeira serves as permanent judges along with Shinmin.
+For Seasons 11-12, Eddie Jackson served as a co-host along with paranormal activity hunter Zak Bagans.
+In Season 13, Bennett returned to the show as the host.

 In addition to the two regular judges throughout seasons 1-10, each episode had a third special guest judge that is involved in horror, whether as an actor, a writer, etc.